sdrobs/Pseudo/README.md

 }
 ```

-The relay server will generate a pseudonym for both Alice and Bob to be used in their conversation- these will be sent instead of their emails so that Alice and Bob will know that they are still talking to the same person.
+The relay server will generate a pseudonym for both Alice and Bob to be used in their conversation.
+These will be sent instead of their emails, and will stay persistent throughout an email conversation so that Alice and Bob will know that they are still talking to the same person.
 All other identifying information, such as originating IP addresses is simply stripped before relaying.

 Now, bob will receive the following message: